brtdesign/brtdesign.github.io/blog/_posts/2014-09-21-SASS-variables.md

 ---

 <p class="post--intro"><abbr title="Syntactically Awesome Stylesheets">SASS</abbr> is an extremely powerful and flexible language that enables us to work quicker and smarter to generate  <abbr title="Cascading Stylesheets">CSS</abbr>.
-For me, one of it&#39;s most useful features is one the almost seems to be taken for granted, the simple <strong>$variable</strong>.
+For me, one of it&#39;s most useful features is one that almost seems to be taken for granted, the simple <strong>$variable</strong>.
 With a little consideration about how we define variables, we can ensure a subtle but important <strong>consistency throughout pages and across breakpoints</strong>, whilst retaining the flexibility we need to <span title="Really not trade mark">Get The Job Done &trade;</span></p>

 <aside class="callout">
     <h3 class="callout--header__note">A quick reminder:</h3>